M-Earl/AWS_SAA_Notes/notes.md

     - Partition – spreads your instances across logical partitions.
 Typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
     - Spread – strictly places a small group of instances across distinct underlying hardware
 * Elastic IP - mask failure by rapidly remapping the address to another instance in your account
+* Elastic Fabric Adapters (EFAs) can be attached to an EC2 for HPC (high performance computing)
 # AWS Lambda
 * Lambda layers can be used to pull libraries/dependencies (up to 5 layers)
 * Lambda can be deployed as containers